CyberPhoenix90/ferrum-db/readme.md

 Since part of what makes this DB fast is holding all the meta data in memory this DB takes longer to startup the more records it has.
 You can expect about 3s of startup time for every 10M records.
 This is because the database builds its hashmap structure into memory for the entire collection ahead of time for maximum performance.

-### Binary only

-The database only works with binary data; it doesn't encode your data and accepts nothing but binary.
-The encoding responsibility is moved to the client as the client knows best what encoding types are useful to the environment that it serves.

-### No compression

-The database does not modify the data in any way, not even compression.
-If compression is desired it has to be done on the client side, which also makes sense because that means any compression algorithm can be used and memory, cpu or latency caused by compression is fully under the clients control.

 ## Use case suggestions:

 ### BLOB storage: